ncode/hot-potato-router/README.md

 # HPR - Hot Potato Router
-###### dynamic reverse prox
+######## dynamic reverse proxy
 ## How it works?

-HPR receives a connection from interwebs, looks for backends on Redis for a given vhost and proxy the connection among all backends.
+HPR receives a connection from interwebs, looks for http backends on Redis for a given vhost and proxy the connection among all backends.

 <img src="https://raw.github.com/ncode/hot-potato-router/master/hpr.png">